dinali/Strandings911/README.md

 isLocationOffshore(), TODO: do additional polygons need to be added here??

-ARAQuestionViewController -- added new locations
+ARAQuestionViewController -- added new locations; TODO: consider replacing HTML with an external file for security reasons

 Category.h and Category.m -- there seemed to be a problem with using the word "Category" - it's a reserved word, so I renamed the files NOAACategory.